 - a.
 A detailed site analysis shall be submitted with a development application for all residential development with the exception of a single detached dwelling.
 A typical Site analysis Diagram is provided as Figure 1.
 (Note: this Plan does not show the proposed development). - b.
-The site analysis shall show, in plan form (with detailed notations), at least but not limited to the following elements: - Identification of the lot(s). - North point (solar north, not magnetic north). - Site levels (contours or spot heights preferably to Australian Height Datum). - Easements eg. stormwater drainage, electricity, access. - Existing buildings and other improvements on the land. - Existing vegetation on the land. - The location of any services on the land eg. Water service, sewer line, stormwater lines, electricity lines etc. - Width of footway and location of any existing footpath, driveways and driveway laybacks in the kerb. - Location of kerb and gutter in the street and any kerb inlet pits. - Location of any poles, pits, trees etc in the footway verge. - View corridors. - Building setbacks. - Fencing location, height, material and condition. - Ground levels of adjoining lots near the common property boundary. - Location and general description of buildings on adjoining lots and the position and height of window and door openings in proximity to the development site. - Identification of the use of open space areas on the adjoining lots. - Photographs of the site are a helpful tool.
+The site analysis shall show, in plan form (with detailed notations), at least but not limited to the following elements: - Identification of the lot(s). - North point (solar north, not magnetic north). • - Site levels (contours or spot heights preferably to Australian ٠ Height Datum). - ٠ Easements eg. stormwater drainage, electricity, access. - Existing buildings and other improvements on the land. • - Existing vegetation on the land. • - The location of any services on the land eg. Water service, sewer ٠ line, stormwater lines, electricity lines etc. - Width of footway and location of any existing footpath, driveways ٠ and driveway laybacks in the kerb. - Location of kerb and gutter in the street and any kerb inlet pits. • - Location of any poles, pits, trees etc in the footway verge. - View corridors. • - Building setbacks. - Fencing location, height, material and condition. - Ground levels of adjoining lots near the common property ٠ boundary. - Location and general description of buildings on adjoining lots and • the position and height of window and door openings in proximity to the development site. - Identification of the use of open space areas on the adjoining lots. • - Photographs of the site are a helpful tool. • c.
+Special consideration and unique building design will be required for development on land where the slope is in excess of 20% (1 vertical in 5 horizontal).